USNavalResearchLaboratory/turboWAVE/docs/boot.rst

 There are situations where you may want to customize or repair the GRUB2 menu.
 For example, you may need to pass customized arguments to the linux kernel.

-There are two ways you can modify the GRUB2 menu:

- 	1.	during booting
-	2.	after loading an OS

 The menu that is presented by GRUB2 is formed from entries in ``grub.cfg``.
 The menu entries can be modified on the fly by highlighting a menu item with the arrow keys and pressing ``e``.
 This will display the section of ``grub.cfg`` which you can edit.  **The changes made in this way are not permanent**.
 After making the changes, you can press :samp:`Control-x` to load and run the selected OS.

+You can make permanent changes to the GRUB2 menu in two ways.
+The simple way is to edit ``/etc/default/grub``.
+If all you want to do is add or subtract kernel arguments, simply edit the string assigned to ``GRUB_CMDLINE_LINUX``, and run the grub update utility.

-You can make permanent changes to the GRUB2 menu by editing the set of files in ``/etc/grub.d/``, followed by running the grub update utility.
+You can make more elaborate changes by editing the set of files in ``/etc/grub.d/``, followed by running the grub update utility.
 If you edit ``10_linux`` you will be modifying how you load the OS you are currently working in.
 If you edit ``30_os-prober`` you will be modifying how other OS's are loaded.